launchdarkly/java-server-sdk-consul/README.md

 This assumes that you have already installed the LaunchDarkly Java SDK.

-1. Add this library to your project:
+1. Add this library to your project (updating the version number to use the [latest release](https://github.com/launchdarkly/java-server-sdk-consul/releases)):

         <dependency>
           <groupId>com.launchdarkly</groupId>